Employees Retirement System of Texas Acquires 28,200 Shares of Invitation Homes Inc. (NYSE:INVH)

 The firm also recently announced a quarterly dividend, which was paid on Friday, August 27th.
 Stockholders of record on Tuesday, August 10th were paid a $0.17 dividend.
 The ex-dividend date was Monday, August 9th.
 This represents a $0.68 dividend on an annualized basis and a dividend yield of 1.70%.
 Invitation Homes’s dividend payout ratio (DPR) is presently 53.13%.

 INVH has been the subject of several research reports.
-Morgan Stanley raised their target price on Invitation Homes from $45.00 to $48.50 and gave the stock an “overweight” rating in a research report on Friday, August 20th.
-Raymond James raised their target price on Invitation Homes from $41.00 to $46.00 and gave the stock a “strong-buy” rating in a research report on Tuesday, August 10th.
-Berenberg Bank cut Invitation Homes from a “buy” rating to a “hold” rating in a research report on Monday, August 16th.
-Credit Suisse Group raised their target price on Invitation Homes from $36.00 to $41.00 and gave the stock an “outperform” rating in a research report on Friday, June 11th.
-Finally, Wolfe Research initiated coverage on Invitation Homes in a research report on Monday, June 14th.
-They issued an “outperform” rating and a $46.00 target price for the company.
+B. Riley raised their target price on Invitation Homes from $41.00 to $46.00 and gave the stock a “buy” rating in a research report on Tuesday, August 17th.
+Wells Fargo & Company raised their target price on Invitation Homes from $37.00 to $43.00 and gave the stock an “overweight” rating in a research report on Monday, June 21st.
+Deutsche Bank Aktiengesellschaft raised their target price on Invitation Homes from $35.00 to $40.00 and gave the stock a “buy” rating in a research report on Wednesday, May 26th.
+Barclays initiated coverage on Invitation Homes in a research report on Wednesday, September 1st.
+They issued an “overweight” rating and a $46.00 target price for the company.
+Finally, Raymond James raised their target price on Invitation Homes from $41.00 to $46.00 and gave the stock a “strong-buy” rating in a research report on Tuesday, August 10th.
 Three equities research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the company.
 According to data from MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $41.65.

 In other news, Director Janice L. Sears sold 2,850 shares of the firm’s stock in a transaction on Monday, July 12th.
 The stock was sold at an average price of $40.00, for a total value of $114,000.00.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Company insiders own 0.23% of the company’s stock.